Hostas: How to Plant, Grow and Care for Hostas

 How to Plant Hostas

-Spring is the best time to plant, transplant and divide hostas, when leaves are begining to emerge.
+Spring is the best time to plant, transplant and divide hostas, when leaves are beginning to emerge.

 To plant, dig a hole as deep as the root ball and at least twice as wide as the diameter.
 Space your hostas out as required by their spread at maturity.
 You won't go wrong adding organic matter to planting holes for hostas.
 Work in composted leaves, composted manure or whatever type of local compost you can get your hands on.
 Compost helps improve soil nutrition and moisture in a way that hostas love.